Articles of Incorporation and Rules

 7. In carrying out its duties, the Committee must strictly ensure the fairness of the election and the impartiality among the candidates

-Article 5.
-Those who are eligible to be elected and run for office shall be those who are members of the union on the day the public notice is made pursuant to Article 7.
-However, union officials and employees (excluding those who attend or work at the University of Tokyo, a national university corporation) may not become candidates unless they are recommended by the Board of Directors.
+Article 5 Those who are eligible to be elected as officers and can run for office are those who are members of the union on the day the announcement is made pursuant to Article 7.
+However, officers and employees of the union (excluding those who attend school or work at the National University Corporation Tokyo) may not become candidates unless they have been recommended by the Board of Directors.

 2. Members of the Election Management Committee may not become candidates, except in the event that they resign from their position as an Election Management Committee member